alihasanimam/pokebattle/README.md

 cd pokebattle
 docker-compose up --build
 ```
 You should see all the resources including the web server startup in your terminal.
-Now, open up another terminal window in the same directory.
+When everything is complete, press `Ctrl+C` to exit from docker-compose.

 3. Populate Postgres DB
 ```sh